Acts 14:21b-27; Revelation 21:1-5a; John 13:31-33a, 34-35

 Generally the word love is used by us mainly in contexts which imply deep affection, emotional attraction and a good feeling when the beloved is around or even just thought of.
 That is not quite the meaning of the word in this context.
 In the present context, which is the time after the washing of the feet of the disciples, the word love implies a reaching out to others in a caring attitude for their well being, irrespective of whether there will be a similar response by the other.
 It is the compassion that Jesus shows for the sinner and the evil person.
 He even washed the feet of Judas.
 It is why the true Christian disciple does not in fact have enemies.
 This is what Jesus is doing in praying for forgiveness for those who were nailing him to the cross.
 He loves them not as close friends obviously, but as people who truly needed enlightenment about what they were doing not just to him but to themselves.
 Jesus cared for each and every person.
 Jesus’ attention here in the farewell discourse, as well as John’s attention in his epistles, is on the crucial stage of promoting the love between disciples.
 The community is to continue to manifest God as Jesus has done, thereby shining as a light in the world.

-One day, a little orphan girl, stood as usual at the street corner begging for food, money or whatever she could get.
+One day, as usually, an orphan, a little girl, stood at the street corner begging for food, money or whatever she could get.
 Now, this girl was wearing very tattered clothes, was dirty and quite dishevelled.
-Perhaps she had not eaten properly for the past few days.
 A well-to-do you man passed that corner without giving the girl a second look.
 But, when he returned to his expensive home, his happy and comfortable family, and his well-laden dinner table, his thoughts returned to the young orphan.
-The image of the little beggar tormented him.
 He became very angry with God for allowing such conditions to exist.
-He reproached God, saying, how you can let this happen.
-Why don’t you do something to help this girl?
-Then he heard God speaking to him in the depth of his heard responding to him with the words: yes, I did something.
+He reproached God, saying, how you can let this happen Why don’t you do something to help this girl Then he heard God in the depths of his being responding by saying I did.
 I created you.